J-R77-stack/Even-Flow-Yoga/README.md

 ------
 ###
 First I asked friends and family to look at the website and give me feed back on any issues they encountered with links and fuctionality.
-* Then I ran the code through [W£C Validator](https://validator.w3.org/) and these isssues were found and fixed -
+* Then I ran the code through [W3C Validator](https://validator.w3.org/) and these isssues were found and fixed -
 1. index.html page

  <img src="assets/images/Screenshot code 1.png">